muhammadazzazy/muhammadazzazy/README.md

 💻 My interests lie within the field of AI, Machine Learning & Data Science.

-📚 I am also interested in reading murder mysteries and classics.
+📚 ♟️ I am also interested in playing chess and reading murder mysteries and classics.

 ## GitHub Stats